 The Path to Law

-Throughout high school, Tom worked in the tobacco fields at nearby farms, at the grocery store, and at a local diner to help with family finances.
-A hard worker who understood the value of education, he applied for college scholarships and loans and worked at a grocery store to pay the bills throughout his years at UNC Greensboro.
+Tom’s family instilled a hard work ethic in him from a young age, and throughout high school, he worked various jobs in the tobacco fields at nearby farms, the grocery store, and at a local diner.
+Understanding the real value of education, he applied for college scholarships and loans and worked at a grocery store to pay the bills throughout his years at UNC Greensboro.

 During his sophomore year, Tom’s father passed away, causing him to step back and reflect on his direction and responsibilities.
 He switched majors from Music to Political Science and was the first person in his family to earn a college degree.
 Upon graduation from UNC-G, Tom joined the Greensboro police force and spent the next eight and a half years serving the community as a law enforcement officer.
 Being a police officer was his introduction to the law, and many of the situations he encountered strengthened his desire to pursue a career as an attorney.